AJ Styles: Alliance with Omos (2020–2021)

-The O.C.
-Reunion (2022–present)
+The O.C. second reunion (2022–2023)

 At Royal Rumble on January 29, 2022, Styles entered at number one and eliminated six wrestlers before being eliminated by Madcap Moss.
-Styles then challenged for the WWE Championship at Elimination Chamber on February 19, inside the namesake structure, where he failed to win the title after being eliminated by eventual winner Brock Lesnar.
+Styles failed to win the WWE Championship at Elimination Chamber on February 19, inside the namesake structure, after being eliminated by eventual winner Brock Lesnar.
 On the February 28 episode of Raw, Styles accepted an open challenge from Edge for a match at WrestleMania 38, which resulted in him being attacked by Edge afterwards.
-On the second night of the event on April 3, Styles lost to Edge following a distraction from Damian Priest.
-On the April 18 episode of Raw, Edge challenged Styles to a rematch at WrestleMania Backlash, which Styles accepted.
-At the event on May 8, Styles lost to Edge due to interference from Rhea Ripley.
-Styles then aligned himself with former Bullet Club stablemate Finn Bálor and Liv Morgan and challenged the newly formed faction called The Judgment Day, which consisted of Edge, Priest and Ripley to a six-person mixed tag team match at Hell In a Cell on June 5, which The Judgment Day won.
+On Night 2 of WrestleMania on April 3, Styles lost to Edge following a distraction from Damian Priest.
+At WrestleMania Backlash on May 8, Styles again lost to Edge after interference from Rhea Ripley.
+Styles then aligned himself with former Bullet Club stablemate Finn Bálor and Liv Morgan and challenged the newly formed faction called The Judgment Day, consisting of Edge, Priest and Ripley to a six-person mixed tag team match at Hell In a Cell on June 5, which The Judgment Day won.
+On June 19, Styles appeared via video message at Impact Wrestling's Slammiversary, congratulating Impact on their 20 year anniversary.

-Styles failed to qualify for Money in the Bank after losing to Seth Rollins on the June 13 episode of Raw, and in a last chance battle royal on the June 27 episode of Raw.
-On the July 4 episode of Raw, he defeated The Miz and was attacked by him and Ciampa after the match, starting a feud between them.
-At SummerSlam on July 30, Styles distracted Miz by attacking Ciampa and causing him to lose his match against Logan Paul.
+On the July 4 episode of Raw, Styles defeated The Miz and was attacked by him and Ciampa after the match, starting a feud between them.
+At SummerSlam on July 30, Styles distracted Miz during his match against Logan Paul by attacking Ciampa, causing him to lose.
 On the August 1 episode of Raw, Styles defeated Miz and Mustafa Ali in a triple threat match but lost to Ciampa later that night, failing to earn an opportunity at the United States Championship.
 On the following episode of Raw, Styles defeated The Miz in a no disqualification match to end their feud.
 On the August 15 episode of Raw, he faced Bobby Lashley for the United States Championship in a losing effort.